Charging penalties: company officer's liability to pay a penalty: notifying the officer about their liability to pay

 You should also check the box for ‘Joint & Several Liability’ when creating the penalty case within ‘Case Information’ within NPPS as this will help identify these cases.

-In all cases you must tell DMB when you issue a notice to a company officer to inform the officer about their liability to pay all or part of a company penalty.
-This will require DMB to pursue the officer and not the company for the debt.
+In all cases you must tell DM when you issue a notice to a company officer to inform the officer about their liability to pay all or part of a company penalty.
+This will require DM to pursue the officer and not the company for the debt.

-The person you must send this information to in DMB depends on the HOD.
-This will be the Single Point of Contact (SPOC) for the relevant HOD, see DMB Contacts page.
+The person you must send this information to in DM depends on the HOD.
+This will be the Single Point of Contact (SPOC) for the relevant HOD, see DM Contacts page.
+For example, for direct taxes under employer compliance, officers should use PAYE SPOC, mailbox (DM Debt Mgmt).

-You or a colleague may however be dealing with penalties that cover more than one head of duty.
-Under these circumstances you will need to inform each of the SPOCs you are referring information to of the other penalties you are charging or aware of and all the relevant references.
+You or a colleague may be dealing with penalties that cover more than one head of duty.
+Under these circumstances you will need to inform each of the SPOCs you are referring information to of the other penalties you are charging and make them aware of all the relevant references.

-Note that if the company chooses to pay the entire penalty DMB will not pursue the liable officers for payment.
-Where the full amount is not paid by either the company or the officer, DMB will then pursue the officer for the penalty.
-DMB will however revert back to pursuing the company where payment cannot be secured from the officer.
+Note that if the company chooses to pay the entire penalty DM will not pursue the liable officers for payment.
+Where the full amount is not paid by either the company or the officer, DM will then pursue the officer for the penalty.
+DM will however revert back to pursuing the company where payment cannot be secured from the officer.
 Under these circumstances they will notify the company that this is our intention.

 Informing the company about the officer’s liability

 When you have issued the NPPS8A and the other relevant documents to the company officers, you will need to tell the company that the officers are personally liable to pay all or part of the penalty.
-You should issue the officer’s liability to pay a company penalty - notification to company NPPS8C which is available in SEES.
+You should issue form NPPS8C - notification to company, which is available in SEES.
 This explains:

 - how much each officer must pay